Personal Safety While Studying Abroad

-Safety risks for women ranging from verbal harassment to sexual assault are present everywhere, including abroad.
-Treatment of women and women’s lived experiences vary considerably around the world – you may encounter unwanted comments, verbal assaults, and limits to your freedom or, by contrast, you may experience dignity and respect unknown to you in the US.
+Safety risks for travelers, ranging from verbal harassment to sexual assault, are present everywhere, including abroad.
+Treatment of travelers vary considerably around the world – you may encounter unwanted comments, verbal assaults, and limits to your freedom or, by contrast, you may experience dignity and respect unknown to you in the US.

 - Acknowledge that you are outside your comfort and familiarity zone.

 - Be vigilant.
-Know that without the informal protection systems that exist for host-country women, you are at greater risk for unwanted attention and harassment.
+Know that without informal protection systems, such as traveling in groups, you are at greater risk for unwanted attention and harassment.

-- Know that excessive alcohol impairs your facilities and increases your vulnerability.
+- Know that excessive alcohol and drug use impairs your facilities and increases your vulnerability.